Application, Supervision, Evaluation & Department-specific Information

 Clarifying the Internship Conditions

 When you do decide to accept an offer, make certain that you have clarified the conditions under which you are accepting the internship: the stipend (if any); the hours; the starting date and time and the place to which you should report; the name of your immediate supervisor; and, the nature of your work assignment.
-Once you have accepted an assignment, immediately notify the faculty sponsor and they will assist you in the completion of your "Memorandum of Understanding" (SP-4—Word, PDF).
+Once you have accepted an assignment, immediately notify the faculty sponsor and they will assist you in the completion of your "Memorandum of Understanding", form SP-4 (PDF).
 This helps to ensure the interests and promote the benefits of an internship or cooperative program for all parties involved.
 If you still have an application pending with any other organization(s) be sure to inform them that you are no longer available to accept a placement.

 Forms That Must Be Signed